fabianzelaya/java-intro/README.md

 If you do not have Java installed on your computer, you can download it for free at [oracle.com](https://www.oracle.com/java/technologies/java-se-glance.html).

 `Note:` In this tutorial, we will write Java code in [Visual Studio Code](https://code.visualstudio.com).
+However, it is possible to write Java in an Integrated Development Environment, such as [IntelliJ IDEA](https://www.jetbrains.com/idea/), [Netbeans](https://netbeans.apache.org) or [Eclipse](https://www.eclipse.org/eclipseide/), which are particularly useful when managing larger collections of Java files.

 ## Thanks for watching!